Assessment

 We use baseline assessments in the autumn term and the EYFS Profile is completed during the summer term.

-Children sit standardised tests in reading (PIRA) and mathematics (PUMA).
+Children sit standardised tests in English (Progress Test in English) and mathematics (Progress Test in Maths).
 These assessment papers are linked to the National Curriculum and provide a standardised score which allows us to place each child’s score on a standard scale.

-In 2020, the Year 6 children’s average standardised score in reading was 112.2.
-In mathematics it was 113, compared to the national average of 100.
+In 2024, the Year 6 children’s average standardised score in English was 108.1.
+In mathematics it was 107.2, compared to the national average of 100.
+These results are significantly higher than the national average.

 Children complete CAT4 cognitive ability tests.
-These help us learn more about their developed abilities and likely academic potential.
+These help us learn more about their developed abilities, learning characteristics and implications for teaching.

 Reporting

-Parents receive brief interim reports at the end of the autumn and spring terms and a detailed written report at the end of the summer term.
+More formally, parents receive brief interim reports at the end of the autumn term and a detailed written report at the end of the summer term.